 Occasions when Confucius used standard pronunciation: when reciting the Book of Songs and the Book of Documents, and when carrying out ritual ceremonies.
 On all these occasions, he used standard pronunciation.

 The Duke of She asked Zilu about Confucius.
 Zilu did not reply.
-Confucius said: “Why did you not say, ‘He is the kind of man who gets so lost in his passions that he forgets to eat and so caught up in his happiness that he forgets his worries while refusing to accept that he is growing old’?”
+Confucius said: “Why didn’t you say, ‘He’s the kind of man who gets so lost in his passions that he forgets to eat and so caught up in his happiness that he forgets his worries and doesn’t even notice he’s growing old?’”

 Confucius never talked of strange phenomena, prodigious feats of strength, rebellions, or spirits.